Petite Body Shapes: Complete Styling Guide for Women 5'4" and Under

 Frequently Asked Questions

-What height is considered petite?
+What height is officially "petite"?

 Can petite women have any body shape?

-What should petite women avoid wearing?
+What should petite women never wear?

 How can petite women look taller?